 Gosh!
-Working through the negotiation strategies sometimes feels like you’re in a dual between logically vs frustration as you work through the process.
+Working through the negotiation strategies sometimes feels like you’re in a dual between logic vs. frustration as you work through the process.
 The struggle between facts and emotions is frustrating if you don’t have a plan.
 Creating the Purchase Agreement is only the 1st step in the negotiating process.
-Once all parties sign the agreement, there are a few more steps that may come in to play.
+Once all parties sign the agreement, a few more steps may come into play.
 There is a possibility you may have to work through some additional negotiations.
 What if you have home inspection issues and the home doesn’t appraise.

 Balancing Both Relationship and Substance